Thitichaya / stock.adobe.com

 WP Activity Log can be a great tool to help you spot potential attacks, but it comes in handy when you use it to troubleshoot site issues too.

 One of the reasons WordPress user roles are so important is because of how they let some users carry out certain actions others can’t.
 There should only be one Administrator for each site, for example (or a Super Admin for WordPress Multisite installations.)
-However, there could be many Contributors who, by default, have lesser permissions.
+However, there could be many Contributors who, by default, have fewer permissions.

 As such, you’ll be able to track changes to WordPress themes, plugins, and core files fast.
-If you spot changes to themes and plugins by a user who shouldn’t have access to those resources, you could have a malicious user on your hands that warrant investigation.
+If you spot changes to themes and plugins by a user who shouldn’t have access to those resources, you could have a malicious user on your hands that warrants investigation.
 This is the same for WordPress core files.

 As with every other event on your site, WP Activity Log gives you event IDs to help discover what actions happen on your site.
 From there, you can investigate specific users and find out what the situation is.